 Application deadline: October 1 (Spring); March 1 (Fall)

 Housing/Meals: Students have the option of staying in the UNBC Residences.
 Prices range from about $2100 per semester for a room in a four-bedroom suite to $2400 for a room in a two-bedroom suite.
 A deposit of $400 and a $25 non-refundable application fee is required.
 Students will be responsible for arranging their own meal plans.

 VISA: Students staying longer than six months will need a Canadian Study Permit (about $125).
 American Students can apply for the Study Permit at the first port of entry.
 Depending on citizenship, students may also require a Resident Visa to enter Canada.

 Applying to UNBC

-After you have been accepted to the FMU exchange program will require :
+After you have been accepted to the FMU exchange program you will be required to submit:

-- Completed UNBC application form by May 15 (for fall) or October 15 (for spring)
+- A completed UNBC application form by May 15 (for fall) or October 15 (for spring)